GwenTsang/Roberta-FineTuning/Roberta_model_on_TPU_V5e1_Test_1.clean.md

     MODEL_NAME,
     num_labels=2,        # SST-2 is binary
 )
-# Move model to TPU.
-With XLA_USE_BF16=1, the float32 weights are
+# the float32 weights are
-# transparently computed in bfloat16 by the XLA compiler on TPU.
 model = model.to(device)
 model.train()